 The Medigap Open Enrollment Period starts when you turn 65 and enroll in Part B Medicare.

-Medigap Open Enrollment lasts six months.
-It starts when you are both 65 and enrolled in Part B.
+The Medigap Open Enrollment Period lasts six months.
+It begins when you are both 65 and enrolled in Medicare Part B.

 You can enroll in a Medicare Supplement plan anytime, but the insurance company is not required to provide coverage.
-The best time to get a Medicare Supplement policy is during open enrollment because coverage is guaranteed, including for pre-existing conditions.
+The best time to get a Medicare Supplement policy is during the Medicare Supplement Open Enrollment Period because coverage is guaranteed, including coverage for pre-existing conditions.

 Choosing the right Medicare Plan is not a decision that should be taken lightly.
 With Policy Guide’s assistance, you will have access to the knowledge and expertise of professional agents who can help you compare different health plans, prices, and policies to ensure that you make an informed decision.
 Let us guide you through this process, so that your chosen plan best suits your needs.